 Opioid use disorders are highly prevalent among those who are incarcerated, yet use of medications to treat harmful patterns of opioid use is very low in criminal justice settings such as jails and prisons.
 So what gives – and what impact does this have on population health?
 Haylea Hannah is driven to find out.

-Hannah’s commitment to public health research and practice was celebrated in early October, when she received the Exceptional Student Award from the Washington State Public Health Association.
+Hannah was recently named the School’s 2020-21 Magnuson Scholar.
+She is one of six students from the UW Health Sciences schools who will receive $30,000 each for their education.
+Additionally, her commitment to public health research and practice was celebrated last October, when she received the Exceptional Student Award from the Washington State Public Health Association.

 How prevalent are opioid use disorders among the criminal justice population?

 Those with an opioid use disorder are more likely to have a history of involvement in the criminal justice system through arrests or incarcerations than those without an opioid use disorder.
 About 51 percent of individuals with a prescription opioid use disorder and 77 percent of those using heroin reported lifetime involvement with the criminal justice system.
 Moreover, from 2007-2009, 17 percent of all state prisoners and 19 percent of jail inmates reported regularly using heroin and other opioids, both of which increased significantly from prior estimates in 2002 and 2004.